el-axolotl/slackbot_demo/README.md

 Consider adding a CI/CD pipeline that will deploy code updates to your infrastructure of choice.
 You can use Github actions or any other CI/CD platform.

 ## Acceptance Criteria:
 A slackbot that responds to input from a human or some other event.
-Deployed to AWS using Terraform.
+Deployed to AWS using Cloudformation.